outerbounds/dynamic-card-examples/monitor-callback/README.md

 but the same principle applies to many other libraries as well.

 Notably, this example is rather practical by itself: It allows you to monitor loss curves of XGBoost training.
+The chart is interactive, so you can observe metrics in detail.

 See [Visualizing results](https://docs.metaflow.org/metaflow/visualizing-results) in Metaflow docs for more information.